|

 bag", as this can be useful in emergencies, or if temperatures drop lower than

+expected.
 The fill in sleeping bags can be made of a wide range of

 things, most commonly goose, duck or down.
 Down is the warmest and often most

+expensive but not very good if it gets wet.
 You may also want to look out for a bag with a 2 way zip so

 you can stick your feet out the bottom.
 Double sleeping bags are also available